 6. Monitoring test results and outcomes – regularly tracking test results and outcomes help teams ensure that their product meets quality standards before releasing it.

-7. Engaging in continuous improvement of testing processes – as technology advances and new requirements emerge, teams should continually strive to improve their testing processes to ensure they are up-to-date with industry standards.
+7. Engaging in continuous improvement of testing processes – as technology advances and new requirements emerge, teams should continually strive to improve their testing processes to ensure they are up-to-date with software testing industry standards.

 By following these best practices, teams can help ensure the quality of the software they develop and release is of a high standard.
 Quality assurance is an important part of software development and can help ensure the success of any project.